moj-analytical-services/user-guidance/source/documentation/get-started.md

 The main entry point to the Analytical Platform is the [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).

-When you sign in to the Control Panel for the first time, you will be prompted to configure additional two-factor authentication (2FA) for the Analytical Platform itself.
+When you sign in to the Control Panel with your GitHub account for the first time, you will be prompted to configure additional two-factor authentication (2FA) for the Analytical Platform itself.

 If you are a new member of the organisation, are using the platform for the first time, you will need to log in at least once to be able to get access permissions for data within the platform.